Water science, data and modelling

 Water is a limited resource and must be managed both for immediate needs and for long-term economic and environmental sustainability.
 With the effects of climate change, and increasing demands for water, sound policies are required to ensure a sustainable supply of water for present and future generations.

 Learn about surface water and aquatic ecology, ecological monitoring, and the development of effective water quality strategies.

 Covering off the importance of groundwater to towns, industries and irrigators, the schemes required to protect groundwater and its dependent ecosystems, coal seam gas extraction impacts, and the Groundwater Baseline Project.

 The five year strategy for water science in the Department of Industry - Water and opportunities to collaborate on research projects.

-Status reports on the state's groundwater resources, including information on groundwater licensing and use, and responses of the groundwater system to variability in groundwater use and rainfall.
+Status reports on the state's groundwater resources, including licensing and use, and responses of the system to variability in groundwater use and rainfall.

 We are Australia's largest water monitoring agency, with over 5,000 monitoring stations measuring the quality and quantity of water across New South Wales.

 We use a range of modelling techniques to understand how our river and groundwater systems behave to help us help predict what will happen in a variety of scenarios.